godiard/help-activity/source/restructuredtext.rst

 Links within Help
 :::::::::::::::::

-This link, :ref:`my-reference-label`, links to the top paragraph of this document.
+This link, :ref:`my-reference-label` links to the top paragraph of this document.

  To see how this works, ``.. _my-reference-label:`` appears on line 7 of restructuredtext.rst.